Bernard-A/IoTRoam-Tutorial/OTAA-Using-DNS.md

 ## Provisioning in the DNS

-Afnic manages the DNS provisioning and the more infiormation is explained in the section: [How to Provision in the DNS?]
+Afnic manages the DNS provisioning and the more infiormation is explained in the section: [How to Provision in the DNS?].

+As per the [LoRaWAN Backend Specifications], each of the AppEUI/JoinEUI nibble are encoded in reverse order and periods are added between each hexadecimal digit.
+Finally the domain name “JOINEUIS.lorawan.net” is concatenated as suffix to the encoded hexadecimal conversion of the JoinEUI.
+In our set up instead of “JOINEUIS.lorawan.net”, we are using “JOINEUI.iotreg.net”.

 [LoRaWAN Backend Specifications]: https://lora-alliance.org/resource-hub/lorawanr-back-end-interfaces-v10
 [Configuring NS to access the JS using DNS]: #configuring-ns-to-access-the-js-using-dns